BluShift Aerospace: Stardust program

 The Stardust series served as BluShift's technology demonstrator and testbed for the MAREVL propulsion system.
 These rockets are launched from a mobile stand approximately three times the height of the rocket, which features flame diverters at its base.
 A 2022 report from Mainebiz noted that BluShift's fuel production, test site, and launchpad are intended to be entirely solar-powered.

 On January 31, 2021, Stardust 1 successfully demonstrated the viability of biofuel propulsion.
-The single-stage reusable prototype carried an 8 kg payload to an altitude of approximately 4,000 feet.
+The single-stage reusable prototype carried an 8 kg payload to an altitude of approximately 4000 ft.
 The company characterized the vehicle's post recovery condition as satisfactory for potential reuse.
 The vehicle is now considered retired.

 Starless Rogue

 The Starless Rogue is BluShift's suborbital rocket platform.
-It is designed to provide 6–10 minutes of microgravity for 30-kg payloads on trajectories reaching up to 300 kilometers altitude.
+It is designed to provide 6–10 minutes of microgravity for 30 kg payloads on trajectories reaching up to 300 km altitude.
 The vehicle also serves as a hypersonic testbed for defense applications.

+In 2026, all vehicle rocket development was cancelled due to insufficient funding, with the company pivoting to develop their rocket engine and rocket booster technologies.

 Red Dwarf

 Red Dwarf is BluShift's first orbital launch vehicle, designed to deliver 100 kg payloads to low Earth orbit, with a focus on polar and sun-synchronous orbits.

-In February 2022, BluShift announced that it had reduced Red Dwarf from three stages to two while more than tripling its payload capacity from 30-kg to 100-kg.
+In February 2022, BluShift announced that it had reduced Red Dwarf from three stages to two while more than tripling its payload capacity from 30 to 100 kg.

-The first Red Dwarf launch is planned for 2026, pending successful Starless Rogue operations and full FAA licensing.
-Due to Maine's high latitude, the vehicle is optimized for high-inclination and polar orbits; however, the company is also considering operations from Wallops LC-1 and Cape Canaveral LC-48 for different orbital requirements.
+The first Red Dwarf launch was planned for 2026, pending successful Starless Rogue operations and full FAA licensing.
+Due to Maine's high latitude, the vehicle was hoped to be optimized for high-inclination and polar orbits; however, the company also considered operations from Wallops LC-1 and Cape Canaveral LC-48 for different orbital requirements.

+In 2026, all vehicle rocket development was cancelled due to insufficient funding, with the company pivoting to develop their rocket engine and rocket booster technologies.